BAN-AI-Communications/uckermit/README.md

 - **`-s fn`**
   - Send the specified file or files.
 If _fn_ contains wildcard (_shell meta_)
     characters, the UNIX shell expands it into a list.
-If _fn_ is \'-\' then _μCKermit_ sends from standard input, which may come from a file:
+If _fn_ is \'`-`\' then _μCKermit_ sends from standard input, which may come from a file:
     `uckermit -s - < foo.bar` or a parallel process: `ls -l | uckermit -s -`.
-    You cannot use this mechanism to send terminal typein.
+    You *cannot* use this mechanism to send terminal type-in.
 If you want to send file whose name is \"-\" you can precede it with a path name, as in:
     `uckermit -s ./-`.
 - **`-r`**